The Pebbles and Bamm-Bamm Show: Broadcast history

 The Pebbles and Bamm-Bamm Show was broadcast on CBS as part of their Saturday morning children's lineup between September 11, 1971, and January 1, 1972.
 Reruns of the series would later air again during 1975 and 1976.

 The reruns of The Pebbles and Bamm-Bamm Show were incorporated into the 1972 hour-long show The Flintstone Comedy Hour as the second half-hour of the show.
 When the Comedy Hour first started airing, four new Pebbles and Bamm-Bamm cartoons were produced for this position, but episodes were now shortened to two 11-minute segments in one 30-minute episode.
 After a few weeks, the new episodes stopped and the reruns of the original series began.
 Those new episodes were included in The Pebbles and Bamm-Bamm Show DVD as bonus episodes.
-The noticeable difference is Mickey Stevens as Pebbles's voice in the new episodes, concurrent with Stevens's voice appearing as Pebbles anytime Pebbles is seen in the shorter cartoons that comprised the first half of The Flintstone Comedy Hour.
+The noticeable difference is Mickey Stevens as Pebbles' voice in the new episodes, concurrent with Stevens' voice appearing as Pebbles anytime Pebbles is seen in the shorter cartoons that comprised the first half of The Flintstone Comedy Hour.

 Boomerang has broadcast The Pebbles and Bamm-Bamm Show on several occasions since its initial launch in 2000.
 Reruns on the network would occasionally air alongside interstitial cartoons, such as Barney Bear's The Unwelcome Guest or Tex Avery's Hound Hunters for example.
 As part of the Warner Bros.
 Family Entertainment and Warner Bros.
 Television Distribution's "Hanna-Barbera Classic Collection", the complete series was made available on DVD as a two-disc set.